Nexfinity/CakeyBot-Wiki/en/changelists/changelist-2026.md

 ## Added
 * Added the ability to change the open ticket button's text.
 * Added the ability to rename ticket panels.
+* Added toggles for daily content to optionally create a discussion thread.

 # August 12th - Starboard Custom Emotes & XP Equations
 ## Added